gaojie50/learngit/readme.txt

 hahahaha,maoyan Git has a mutable index called stage.
-Git tracks changes.
+Git tracks changes of files.